DjangoGirls/tutorial/en/deploy/README.md

 Initializing the git repository is something we only need to do once per project (and you won't have to re-enter the username and email again ever)

 Git will track changes to all the files and folders in this directory, but there are some files we want it to ignore.
-We do this by creating a file called `.gitignore` in the base directory:
+We do this by creating a file called `.gitignore` in the base directory.
+Open up your editor and create a new file with the following contents:

     *.pyc
     __pycache__
     myvenv
     db.sqlite3

+And save it as `.gitignore` in the top-level "djangogirls" folder.

-> **Note**: The dot on the beginning of the file name is important!
+> **Note**: The dot at the beginning of the file name is important!

 It's a good idea to use a `git status` command before `git add` or whenever you find yourself unsure of what will be done, to prevent any surprises from happening (e.g. wrong files will be added or commited).
 The `git status` command returns information about any untracked/modifed/staged files, branch status and much more.
 The output should be similar to: